November 29, 2020 ☞ Content design

 Let’s break this down.

 Spelling it out is one way to convey warning, but it’s not preferred.
 (Yelling it out, less so.)
-Generally we use a yellow triangle with an exclamation point to make the point.
+Generally a triangle with an exclamation point makes the point.
 A relevant icon, like a lightning bolt or a zig-zagging road, can make the point stronger and the object of the warning crystal clear.
+At the very least, make it yellow.

-One of my favorite warning signs is “unassumed road.”
+(I love “unassumed road.”
 It means there ain’t no bureaucracy under this asphalt.
 If something goes haywire, you’re on your own.
 It’s a deeply existential warning.
-(And a Libertarian wet dream too.)
+And a Libertarian wet dream too.
+I digress.)

 This retail center is a crime free zone